 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Burnham - Troy is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Burnham - Troy is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Burnham - Troy who work in management occupations (13.58%), sales jobs (11.30%), and office and administrative support (10.41%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.84% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Burnham - Troy telecommute to their jobs.
+Overall, about 23.84% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall crime rate in Burnham - Troy is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The citizens of Burnham - Troy are slightly better educated than the national average of 21.84% for all cities and towns, with 23.17% of adults in Burnham - Troy having a bachelor's degree or advanced degree.
+The education level of Burnham - Troy citizens is a little higher than the average for US cities and towns: 23.17% of adults in Burnham - Troy have at least a bachelor's degree.

 The per capita income in Burnham - Troy in 2022 was $23,984, which is low income relative to Maine and the nation.
 This equates to an annual income of $95,936 for a family of four.
 However, Burnham - Troy contains both very wealthy and poor people as well.